Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 ### Manual Testing

 -Links.
-I have tested the various nav bar links, and site buttons and they are all functioning correctly -I have tested the admin portal, added entries to the database and deleted entries :
+I have tested the various nav bar links, and site buttons and they are all functioning correctly -I have tested the admin portal, added entries to the database and deleted entries:
 <br>
 <img src="static/images/adminentry.png">
 <br>